-- Twitter identified their ‘Aha’ moment as being when a user follows 30+ people.
+- Twitter identified their “Aha!”moment as being when a user follows 30+ people.

-- Facebook said that the ‘Aha’ moment they used was a user reaching 7 friends in 10 days.
+- Facebook said that the “Aha!” moment they used was a user reaching 7 friends in 10 days.

 And the list goes on and… wait.
 No it doesn’t.

-Ok, so why do people use Twitter?
+I mean, why do people use Twitter?

-- To share the news
+- To discuss both of the above.

 But why do people use Ahrefs?

 The point is, our customers have a ton of different motivations and goals.

-And in that process, there is no single identifiable Aha! moment that we can push new leads towards in our sales funnel.
+That affects our conversion process, which is woven together by dozens of micro-interactions.
+And in that process, there is no single identifiable “Aha!” moment that we can push new leads towards and expect a conversion.

 Their reality is far more complex and nuanced than a straight funnel with a destination we can point to and say,